IsaacJCarnes/MazeGen/README.md

 - end point that is marked
 - fixed timer at bottom center of screen which increments by the seconds

 The game CSS was used to style the page as well as check the screen width for when the directional buttons will display.
-The game CSS was also responsible for the shake animation when a user hits a wall.

 The game javascript was broken into 2 seperate JS files, one for maze generation (game.js) and one for character and movement (character.js).